 April is here meaning spring is in full swing and the days are getting longer (cue gorgeous sunsets).
 Although it’s the month of Easter, this April offers so much more than feasting on chocolate (as much as we like doing that regardless of the time of year) as there’s a wicked line-up of things to do in Glasgow to put a spring in your step.
 From outdoor activities like carnivals and exploring the Scottish countryside, as well as some indoor events like bottomless brunches, markets and candlelight concerts.
 Without further ado, check out some of the most brilliant things to do in Glasgow this April.

 1. Go for an alfresco pint

-Since the government announced that Scots can travel across the country for day trips (no overnight stays) from April 16, we’ve obviously had a keen desire to head a little further afield.
-From the beautiful countryside of Isle of Arran or Campsie Fells to a day at Falkirk to see The Kelpies or closer to home, Finnech Glen – there’s plenty of places just a short drive from Glasgow to explore this month from April 16.
+One thing we rediscovered during the pandemic was how wonderful our country really is and the Easter holidays are the perfect time to explore what Scotland has to offer.
+From the beautiful countryside of Isle of Arran or Campsie Fells to a day at Falkirk to see The Kelpies or closer to home, Finnech Glen – there’s plenty of places just a short drive from Glasgow to explore this month.
 Check out our full guide to day trips from Glasgow here.
-And from April 26, Scots will be allowed to travel to and from England and Wales.

 Incorporating bottomless brunch with bingo, interactive performances, DJ & dancing, and of course, free-flowing bellinis, espresso martinis or mimosas – guests will be able to choose a tasty brunch option, with a menu designed to cater for meat-eaters, vegans and veggies.
 And while the performers won’t be on the menu, trust us when we say, you’ll be seeing enough of them throughout the event.
 Taking over the lively Citation in Glasgow, it’s one way to have a marvellous weekend that you won’t forget.
 Grab tickets here.